mtl Movie Reviews by The Dove Foundation

 Violence: Acting sequences of fighting, bludgeoning, shooting, slashing; lots of mayhem and destruction

-Drugs: Character is seen drinking; mention of her alcohol problem
+Drugs: Secondary character is seen drinking; mention of her alcohol problem

 Nudity: Thor is seen shirtless; Hulk's backside is shown; women wear mildly revealing costumes.